SB-Chalmers/bt_python/book/introduction/getting_started.md

 - **Interactive Shell:** Type `python` in your terminal to execute code line by line.
 - **Script Files (.py):** Write code in a `.py` file and run it with `python filename.py`.
 - **Notebooks:** Interactive documents that combine code, text, and visualizations (see below).
-- **Online Platforms:** Use services like Google Colab or JupyterHub to run Python in your browser.
+- **Online Platforms:** Use services like Google Colab to run Python in your browser.

 ---

-## IDEs and Environments
+## IDEs

 - **IDE (Integrated Development Environment):** A software application that provides tools for writing, testing, and debugging code.
 Popular Python IDEs include PyCharm, VS Code, and Thonny.
-- **Text Editors:** Lightweight editors like Sublime Text or Atom can also be used.
-- **Environments:** Virtual environments (using `venv` or `conda`) help manage dependencies and avoid conflicts between projects.
+We will use VSCode for this workshop

 ---